edgedb/edgedb/docs/datamodel/index.rst

 instances of the child type are included in the set of all instances of the parent type.

+Multiple inheritance allows composing several types into one.
+A common pattern is to have many basic abstract types (such as ``Named``, ``HasEmail``, ``HasAddress``, etc.) each with their own links and properties and then extending different combinations of them.

+Finally, various inheritance structures enable the use of :ref:`polymorphic queries <ref_eql_polymorphic_queries>`.

 EdgeDB Schema
 =============